w3f/polkadot-wiki/docs/learn/learn-xcm.md

 XCMP is currently under development and most cross-chain message passing uses HRMP channels for the time being.

 :::

+XCM is related to XCMP in the same way that REST is related to RESTful.

 _Cross-Chain Message Passing_ secure message passing between parachains.
 There are two variants:
 _Direct_ and _Relayed_.